mehrinshamim/tink-her-hack-3-temp/README.md

 ## Team Contributions
 - **Mehrin**: Developed the backend with FastAPI and integrated Supabase for user data and authentication.
 - **Diya**: Worked on the frontend development using Next.js, integrating the GitHub API for issue tracking, and AI-powered documentation.
-- **Aswathy**: Implemented SentenceTransformer - deeplearning model for issue mapping and code analysis .
+- **Aswathy**: Implemented SentenceTransformer , a deep learning model for issue mapping and code analysis .

 ---
 Made with ❤️ at TinkerHub